top of page

 Epimelissodes petulca; Svastra petulca; (c) Copyright 2019 Paula Sharp

-A female Epimelissodes petulca
+A female Epimelissodes petulcus

 Epimelissodes petulca; Svastra petulca; (c) Copyright 2019 Paula Sharp

-A female Epimelissodes petulca shown from above
+A female Epimelissodes petulcus shown from above

-The frisky long-horned bee is the most common member of the genus Epimelissodes in the Lower Rio Grande Valley.
+The frisky longhorn bee is the most common member of the genus Epimelissodes in the Lower Rio Grande Valley.
 It emerges in mid-spring and remains flying through late fall.
 It is most likely to be found on large-flowered members of the aster family -- including, for example, cowpen daisy, gaillardia and sunflowers.
-Epimelissodes petulca is the only large bee at NBC that feeds on Mexican hat, a composite flower whose odd shape -- a tall brown column skirted by short orange petals -- makes an awkward landing pad for most big bees.
+Epimelissodes petulcus is the only large bee at NBC that feeds on Mexican hat, a composite flower whose odd shape -- a tall brown column skirted by short orange petals -- makes an awkward landing pad for most big bees.

-Sabine long-horned bee
+Sabine longhorn bee

 Epimelissodes (Epimelissodes) sabinensis